ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Properties are referred to by property names.
 These names are case-insensitive alphanumeric strings in which the following characters are allowed: letters `a-z` / `A-Z`, digits `0-9`, the hyphen `-`.
-The underscore `_` is only allowed at the first position.
+The underscore `_` is only allowed at the first position (with the exception of transposing into snake_case, see below).
 They must start with a letter or an underscore.
 These names serve two purposes:

 - Allowing different components of a Transport Services implementation to pass Transport